muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --fromfile &lt;FILENAME&gt;
 Using this option is the equivalent to adding a bunch of filenames to work on directly on the commandline.
 It reads one line at a time from `<FILENAME>` and adds them to the queue of files to work on.
-This is very useful in conjunction with the `--cache edit` option or if you want to regather data just for those files using `-s <SCRAPING MODULE>`.
+This is very useful in conjunction with the `--cache edit` option or `--cache report` option or if you want to regather data just for those files using `-s <SCRAPING MODULE>`.

 ###### Example(s)
 ```